RedDocMD/llvm-dev-mtg-2021/slides.md

 </div>

 <!-- Key point being the symbolic-execution, that is, the code is not actually run
-Examples of bugs may include null-pointer de-reference, un-closed files, leaked memory, etc. -->
+Examples of bugs may include null-pointer de-reference, un-closed files, leaked memory, etc.
+Explain the diagram, mention that the cases are indicative -->

+---
+class: 'text-2xl'
+---

+The CSA tries to have no (low) false positives.
+This means:

+- A bug reported by the CSA is <span class="text-red-400">definitely</span> a bug.
+- Absence of bug reports by the CSA does <span class="text-red-400">not</span> indicate absence of bugs.

+This is different from the model followed by some other static analysis systems, such as the one in Rust.